StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 It's recommended that you [upgrade to the new `stackstate/stackstate-agent` chart](#upgrade-helm-chart).
 {% endhint %}

-If you need to redeploy the Agent using the old `stackstate/cluster-agent` chart, refer to the [StackState v5.0 documentation \(docs.stackstate.com/v/5.0/\)](https://docs.stackstate.com/v/5.0/setup/agent/kubernetes#install).
+If you need to redeploy the Agent using the old `stackstate/cluster-agent` chart, refer to the [Rancher Observability v5.0 documentation \(docs.stackstate.com/v/5.0/\)](https://docs.stackstate.com/v/5.0/setup/agent/kubernetes#install).

 {% endtab %}
 {% endtabs %}